National Junior Scholar-Athlete Award

 Test results: PSAT/SAT/ACT/AP/IB (as applicable)

 To begin the application process, click on the following link: National Junior Scholar-Athlete Award.
 After successfully submitting the above information, please submit the additional materials necessary (listed below) to complete your application.
-The Scholar-Athlete Award Application deadline is Monday, April 18, at 5 p.m.
+The Scholar-Athlete Award application deadline is Monday, May 1, at 5 p.m.
 ET.
 Late applications will not be accepted.

 2. Copy of official high school transcript with PSAT/SAT/ACT/AP/IB scores (as applicable)